WixkedLuck/Module-Challange-1/README.md

 -This project resolves otherwise inaccessible websites by meeting accessibility standards by providing alternative text to images and utilizing semantic HTML elements to standardize layouts for screen-reading capabilities.

--Completion of this project allowed for me to become more knowledgeable on the process of deploying a site to GitHub and clone repositories while furthering my understanding of HTML and CSS.
+- Completion of this project allowed for me to become more knowledgeable on the process of deploying a site to GitHub and clone repositories while furthering my understanding of HTML and CSS.

 # Installation
-In order to install my project you will need the following:
+In order to install my project you will need the following -Git
--Git
 -IDE with HTML capabilities